 Making a travel bucket list is a very personal thing.
 But when it comes to choosing travel destinations, there seems to be a few reoccurring favorites that show up on most travelers’ wish lists, such as the Galapagos Islands.
 You’ll see what we mean after viewing this Galapagos Islands photo essay.

 About 1,000 kilometers off the coast of Ecuador, this off-the-beaten-path area is known for its amazing wildlife and untouched landscape.
-Guest contributor and travel photographer, Dennis Calhoun, is here to show us about his recent adventure to this unique destination.
+Guest contributor and travel photographer, Dennis Calhoun, is here to share his recent adventure to this unique destination.